Details About Airwayondemand Hands On Difficult Airway Workshop

 Day of meeting:

-In person didactics (about 2 hours): When we meet in person we will take questions, review some basic issues and go over recent literature updates
+When we meet in person we will take questions, review some basic issues and go over recent literature updates

 Hands-on workshop (2+ hours): below please find a list of hands-on stations.
 Gastric POCUS training is often added to the airway workshop - this may require recruitment of an additional faculty and will increase cost.
+This portion complements the difficult airway course with practical skill application.

 CE/CME (10hrs)